 Downloadable image of the piano keyboard - with all commonly played notes named for your convenience.

 Hi, my name is David Brogan.
-I believe everyone should have the opportunity to learn the piano.
-Today, the internet makes this possible.
-You can master the keyboard on everything from a phone app to a grand piano.
+I believe everybody should have the opportunity to learn the piano.
+The internet makes this possible, on everything from a phone app to a grand piano.

 Why learn from me?
-Well, I hold a Masters Degree in Music.
-It has been my life since turning professional 32 years ago.
-I am not only a teacher, but a touring musician also.
-I walk the walk as well as talking the talk.
+I hold a Masters Degree in Music.
+I turned professional 32 years ago.
+I am not only a piano teacher, but an international touring musician also.

 My dream is very simple.
 To help create success stories one student at a time.
 On Udemy my piano courses have already helped 1000's of students reach their goals.
-Why not join us?
+Will you join us?

 "I wish I had never learned to play the piano."
 Said no-one...Ever.